scaleway/terraform-provider-scaleway/docs/resources/iam_user.md

 - `id` - The ID of the user (UUID format).
 - `email` - The email of the user
-- `created_at` - The date and time of the creation of the iam user.
+- `created_at` - The date and time of the creation of the IAM user.
-- `updated_at` - The date and time of the last update of the iam user.
+- `updated_at` - The date and time of the last update of the IAM user.
-- `deletable` - Whether the iam user is deletable.
+- `deletable` - Whether the IAM user is deletable.
 - `organization_id` - The ID of the organization the user.
 - `last_login_at` - The date of the last login.
 - `type` - The type of user.
-Check the possible values in the [api doc](https://www.scaleway.com/en/developers/api/iam/#path-users-get-a-given-user).
+Check the possible values in the [API doc](https://www.scaleway.com/en/developers/api/iam/#path-users-get-a-given-user).
 - `status` - The status of user invitation.
-Check the possible values in the [api doc](https://www.scaleway.com/en/developers/api/iam/#path-users-get-a-given-user).
+Check the possible values in the [API doc](https://www.scaleway.com/en/developers/api/iam/#path-users-get-a-given-user).
 - `mfa` - Whether the MFA is enabled.
 - `account_root_user_id` - The ID of the account root user associated with the user.